 The first step to knowing God as a loving father is through a personal relationship with Jesus.
 If you have questions or would like to speak to someone about this most important decision, you can call or text 1-888-NEED HIM.
 You can also “chat” at chataboutJesus.com.
 Someone is waiting there to talk to you.

-These are a couple of songs that tell us about God being a loving father.
+These are, however, a couple of Christian songs that do tell us about God being a loving father.
 You can listen to them here:

 Run to the Father, by Cody Carnes.

 A gift for knowing God as a loving father